Roseto degli Abruzzi: History

 The name of the city was decreed to be Rosburgo by decree of King Umberto I of Italy in 1877.
 Later the name fell into disfavor, especially in military circles, because it sounded Austrian, a bitter enemy of Italy during World War I, and in 1927 the city was rechristened with its current name.
 The name derives in part from the large numbers and varieties of rose and oleander trees which grace the byways and balconies of the city's residents.
 Tourism is the main economic activity in terms of revenue generated.
 Roseto's coastline, including an area known as Cologna, has more than 10 km of beaches available for swimming and other water activities.

+After the end of World War Two - September to December 1945 - units of the Polish II Corps were stationed in and around Roseto while they awaited news on their post-war future and the town was the venue of music concerts, sports fixtures and church services for the now displaced Polish forces.

 Culture

 Just as the name of the city was changed from Rosburgo to Roseto, Saint Mary of the Assumption took the place of Saint Filomena of Rome as the city's liturgical patroness.
 This followed an examination of the saint's remains, which found no trace of human blood but only a vial of perfume, rings, and various assorted personal items.
 The controversy this engendered led some to conclude that the remains were not those of Saint Filomena but rather those of another young woman who died in the 4th century AD.